 Why is the annual employee engagement survey dead?

 Since annual employee engagement surveys have been such an integral part of many companies for several years, it’s important to truly understand why they aren’t working as well as we think.
 After all, it’s hard to change habits that have been in place for decades.
 Here are some reasons why employee engagement surveys fail.
-If you understand these, it’ll be easier to see how you can improve and find alternative methods that are more effective in truly tracking employee engagement and gaining actionable insights.
+If you understand these, it’ll be easier to see how you can improve and find alternative methods that are more effective in truly tracking employee engagement and gaining actionable insights by gathering feedback from employees.

 If you want an accurate survey, you should poll everyone in your organisation.
-It’s important to get a census and not just a sample size.
+It’s important to get a census and not just a sample size to accurately conduct an employee engagement survey.
 This will allow you to understand what is happening not only in each department, but in each position within that department.
-If you gather insights from every employee in your organisation, you’ll be better equipped to help all of them succeed, and your company will advance as a result.
+If you gather insights from every employee in your organisation, you’ll be better equipped to help all of your employees succeed, create a highly engaged workforce, and your company will advance as a result.

 Ironically, sometimes employee engagement surveys actually do an incredible job of bringing down employee engagement.
 If surveys take too long, employees not only take extra time completing them and less time being engaged at work, but they actually become less engaged in the survey itself.
 If you want good results, don’t go overboard with too many questions.
-It’s more about the quality of questions than it is the quantity.
+Conducting employee engagement surveys are more about the quality of questions than it is the quantity.

 Don’t ask stupid questions.
 It’s simple.
 If a question won’t give you information you need to make strategic business decisions, don’t ask it!
 Try to ask specific questions tailored to each individual employee’s role.
 If employees find that the questions are annoying, too personal, or irrelevant to their position, they’re less likely to answer honestly, if at all.

-While likert statements and other close-ended forms of questions allow for easy statistics and data analysis, you’ll often find that the most valuable information you get will come in the form of answers to open-ended questions.
+While Likert statements and other close-ended forms of questions allow for easy statistics and data analysis, you’ll often find that the most valuable information you get will come in the form of answers to open-ended questions to gain the most comprehensive feedback from employees.
 Not only will you get a more intimate insight into the mind of each employee, but based on the complexity and time given to complete answers, you may gain further insights into who is most engaged at work.
 Those who are passionate about what they do typically take the time to give detailed and candid responses.

 Following up on feedback and advice given in an employee engagement survey is absolutely critical.
 Not only should you implement positive change as a result of survey responses, you should also use subsequent surveys to follow up on past surveys.
 If employees don’t see positive change and progression happening as a result of their willingness to participate in a survey, they’re likely to feel unheard and unlikely to want to give their opinion in the future.
 Follow through, and follow up.